-If a student is on probation as a result of having returned from an academic suspension or dismissal, and fails to meet the 2.00 GPA retention standard for any semester, then he or she will be academically dismissed for one calendar year.
-For this calculation, an I mark will be computed as an F. The student may appeal for readmission at the end of this year; readmission will be determined by the Faculty Committee on Readmission Appeals and is automatic for students who have been dismissed only one time.
+If a student is on probation as a result of having returned from an academic suspension or dismissal and fails to meet the 2.00 GPA retention standard for any semester, then he or she will be academically dismissed for one calendar year.
+For this calculation, an I mark will be computed as an F.

+Readmission is automatic for students who have been dismissed only one time and have sat out one calendar year.
+Students are required to submit an online application for readmission.
 No student shall be academically dismissed from the university unless he or she has first been previously academically suspended or dismissed.